Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 }
 ```

-### Client_Initialization
+### Client_Initialization_Basic

-- Endpoint: `post /client/initialization/sub-client/{name}:action`
+- Endpoint: `post /client/initialization/basic/sub-client/{name}:action`

-Testing that "SubClient" be initialized with "name" parameter,
+Testing that "SubClient" be initialized with "name" client property,
-and the "action" operation under "SubClient" does not take "name" parameter.
+and that the "action" API under "SubClient" does not take "name" parameter in method signature.

-Use "client1" as "name" parameter in test.
+Use "subclient1" as "name" parameter in test.

 ### Client_Naming_Header_request